 The tool can be downloaded here and here.
 Current version is 2.0.1.
 To use this tool, you also need to download getauthors, getidtype, and getrfctype.

 Raw author information databases are available here for active Internet Drafts, as well as for recent or all RFCs.
+All chairs and ADs you can find from here.

 This software was written by Jari Arkko and its use and modification is free.
 No warranty is given: use this software at your own risk.